consolesunleashed/sega-genesis-3-function-restore-helper-boards/README.md

 ## Future Work

 A full no-wire flex PCB design for "VA1" that will extend from the cart port to all wiring destinations.
 This has been roughed out, but not owning a "VA1" means that the ability to finish the design is hindered.
 If you can donate a "VA1" Genesis 3 or sell me one, it will help a lot.
+Please help.
 Thanks

 ## Version History